micaeco/mica-website/README.md

 ### Root Directory

-The root directory contains configuration files for various tools and build processes.
+The root directory contains configuration files for various tools and processes.

 This structure is designed to be intuitive and scalable.
 As the project grows, new feature-specific folders can be added under the appropriate directories without needing to modify the overall structure.